Gangjiang1/Gangjiang1.github.io/_pages/about.md

 📢 Feb.
 2026 – I will be attending *ASHRAE Winter Conference* in Las Vegas, NV!
 See you soon~

-📢 Aug.
-2025 – I will be speaking at *ASHRAE CIDCO Conference* in Denver, CO!
+🎤 Aug.
+2025 – I was invited to give a speech at *ASHRAE CIDCO Conference* in Denver, CO!
 Topic: **Automating Building Energy Modeling from Natural Language** [Slides](/files/2025-cidco-ABEM_NLP.pptx)

 📢 Jun.
 2025 – I will be attending the *ASHRAE Annual Conference* in Phoenix, Arizona.
 I am happy to engage in discussions and make connections!